onnx/onnx/docs/Operators.md

   Remove single-dimensional entries from the shape of a tensor.
   Takes a  parameter `axes` with a list of axes to squeeze.
+  If an axis is selected with shape entry not equal to one, an error is raised.

 #### Version